Table of Contents

 - Parts used: Roots and whole plant

-Ingredients of Himalaya manjishtha
+Ingredients of Himalaya Manjishtha

 Each capsule contains 250mg extract of Manjishtha

 Manjistha / Manjista / Manjishta / Indian Madder (Rubia cordifolia Syn.
 Rubia manjith Roxb) is a perennial, prickly or scabrous, climbing herb belonging to plant family Rubiaceae.
-The roots of the plant are mainly used in Ayurveda for medicinally purpose.
+The roots of the plant are the mainly used in Ayurveda for medicinally purpose.

-Manjistha is blood purifier and extensively used against blood, skin and urinary diseases.
+Manjistha is a blood purifier and extensively used against blood, skin and urinary diseases.
 Manjistha is sweet, bitter, acrid, astringent, thermogenic, anti-dysenteric, anti-inflammatory, antipyretic, analgesic, anodyne, anthelmintic, antiseptic, constipating, diuretic, galacto purifier, rejuvenating and tonic.

 Manjistha is used in arthritis, cough, diabetes, discoloration of the skin, dysmenorrhea, general debility, hemorrhoids, hematuria, intermittent fevers, jaundice, leucorrhoea, neuralgia, pectoral diseases, pharyngitis, skin diseases, slow healing of broken bones, tubercular conditions of the skin and mucous tissue, tuberculosis, urogenital disorders, inflammations, and many other diseases.